 A Analog Clean Earth This must be insulated from the back panel.
 Analog reference X12/01 or digital reference X14/04 must be connected to this busbar, avoiding earth loops. В Back-plate Earth the backplate to the star point (G).
 C Cubicle The 890 must be mounted inside a cubicle complying with the European safety standards VDE 0160/EN50178.
 D Control Wiring Control terminals are SELV (Safe Extra Low Voltage), i.e. double-insulated from power circuits.
 0.08mm 2 (28AWG) to 2.5mm 2 (12AWG).
+A 0V reference from X12/01 or X14/04 should be included in the control wiring.
 E Dirty Earth This must be insulated from the back panel.
 It is used for all power earths.
-F Filter (optional) Refer to Chapter 7: "Associated Equipment" for the specified filter.
+F Filter Refer to Chapter 7: "Associated Equipment" for the specified filter.
 This may help to achieve EMC compliance.
 Refer to Appendix C. G Star Point Earth/Ground The star point connects all earth busbars.
 Connect the star point to the incoming safety earth (PE).
-Note the possible requirement for PE2 connections to each drive, refer to page 4-9. Н Brake Resistor (DC+, EXT: frames B & C) (DBR+, DBR-: frame D) External brake resistors are available for the 890CS unit.
+Note the possible requirement for PE2 connections to each drive, refer to page 4-15. Н Brake Resistor (DC+, EXT: frame B) (DBR+, DBR-: frame D) External brake resistors for the 890CS are available.
 Refer to Chapter 7: "Associated Equipment".
 Ensure wiring is rated for highest system voltage.
 J FireWire TM Connection A very fast external bus (IEEE 1394a) to connect up to 63 units.
-You will need the FireWire Option Card for each Common Bus Drive, refer to Appendix A. K Motor (M1, M2, M3) The motor used must be suitable for Inverter duty.
+You will need the FireWire Option Card for each Common Bus Drive, refer to Appendix A.

+K Motor (M1, M2, M3) The motor used must be suitable for Inverter duty.
 Ensure wiring is rated for highest system voltage.
 Refer to Appendix E. L 3∅ Power Supply Cable (L1, L2, L3) Ensure wiring is rated for highest system voltage.
 Refer to Appendix E. M Metal Work Earth Use the back panel for this earth.
 It provides earthing points for all parts of the cubicle including doors and panels.
 Connect cubicle to earth/ground via cubicle PE terminal.
-P Fuse or Type B RCD Fuse rating - refer to Chapter 7.
-We don't recommend the use of circuit breakers (e.g. RCD, ELCB, GFCI), but if their use is mandatory, use only a Type B RCD.
+P Fuse or Type B RCD (AC Input Fuse) Fuse rating - refer to Appendix E. We don't recommend the use of circuit breakers (e.g. RCD, ELCB, GFCI), but if their use is mandatory, use only a Type B RCD.
 R Line Reactor (mandatory) A 3% line reactor MUST be fitted to the 890CS unit.
-Refer to Chapter 7: "Associated Equipment".
 S Signal/Control Screen Earth This must be insulated from the back panel.
 Connect any signal/control screened cables which do not go directly to the drives.
 T 24V Power Supply (mandatory on 890CS) A 24Vdc power supply.
-Can also suppy the 890CD unit to allow for configuration and commissioning of the system without the DC supply being present.
-V 3 Phase AC Contactor (mandatory on 890CS) 3 Phase AC Contactor used to isolate the 890CS unit for long periods.
+V Fuse (DC Supply Fuses) Protect DC+ and DC- cabling with fuses.
+Fuse rating - refer to Appendix E. W 3 Phase AC Contactor (mandatory on 890CS) 3 Phase AC Contactor used to isolate the 890CS unit for long periods.
 The ENABLE contact (X02/03) is intended as an aid to functional sequencing only and must NOT be used as the main system disable.